ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

 .. fillintheblank:: array-access2

     Fill in the blank with code to access the cars array.
-NOTE: The semicolon is provided for you after the box.

    String[] cars = {"Honda", "Volvo", "BMW"};